simcesplatform/PGO-Congestion-Management/README.md

 The AMQP connector tool available at [1](https://kannisto.github.io/Cocop.AmqpMathToolConnector) is useful when the receiver (in this case PGO) has no control on inbound messages coming from Rabbitmq broker.

 The AMQP connector tool available at [2](https://git.ain.rd.tut.fi/procemplus/amqpmathtoolintegration) is useful when the receiver (in this case PGO) requires to control the arrival of inbound messages fron rabbitmq broker.
 Since the internal functionality of PGO is demanding, controlling the inbound message arrivals gives the oppurtunity to the PGO to get a new message from the broker only when PGO is idle.

+Depending on the need of PGO, either of conncetors might be used.
+In the current implementation [1](https://kannisto.github.io/Cocop.AmqpMathToolConnector) is used in AmqpConnector.m to listen to management exchange and [2](https://git.ain.rd.tut.fi/procemplus/amqpmathtoolintegration) is used in PredictiveGridOptimization.m.